fomightez/blast-binder/README.md

 Software
 --------

+The BLAST software will be installed already in each active session launched from this repo.
 The BLAST software is available directly from the National Library of Medicine under <a href="https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download">BLAST+ executables</a>.

 **BLAST is a registered trademark of the National Library of Medicine**, see [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=References).